grantbiellak/BankingSystem157a/README.md

 * src/main/java/f25/cs157a/evergreenbank/mysql-connector-j-9.5.0.jar set as a maven dependency
 * Either the DatabaseInit or create_schema.sql file must be run before starting

-To run the program simply run the Launcher.java file from your IDE
+To run the program simply run the src/main/java/f25/cs157a/evergreenbank/Launcher.java file from your IDE